Tiger-Sharks/8085-Simulator/README.md

 To install the same, just follow the steps in sequence:
 1) Download the "8085Setup.zip" file.
 2) Extract the file in desiered location.
-3) head to the folder, inside you'll find another folder named "8085 Setup", open it and look up for "setup" with the File Type: Application.
+3) Head to the folder, inside you'll find another folder named "8085 Setup", open it and look up for "setup" with the File Type: Application.
 4) Run it and just follow along the process.